VeritasSoftware/angular-http-client-ext/README.md

 ## Sample Usage

-In your Service, you just create params with these callback types.

-Then, pass them on to the HttpClientExt's get method.
+### Your Models

 ```typescript
 export class RacingResponse {
     result: string;
 }
 ```

+### Your Service

+In your Service, you just create params with these callback types.

+Then, pass them on to the HttpClientExt's get method.

 ```typescript
 import { Injectable, Inject } from '@angular/core'